 - Then, choose Select Folder.

-Your VPN may also come with a separate firewall that blocks all connections outside the VPN tunnel.
-You need to add Chrome as an exception here as well.
+Some VPNs also come with a separate firewall that blocks all connections outside the VPN tunnel.
+So check if your VPN has such a feature and add Chrome as an exception if necessary.